Skip to content

 5. Create the asynchronous balances function that wraps the publicClient.getBalance method

 6. Use the publicClient.getBalance function to fetch the balances for the addressFrom and addressTo addresses.
-You can also leverage the formatEther function to transform the balance into a more readable number (in TANGO for the demo EVM appchain)
+You can also leverage the formatEther function to transform the balance into a more readable number (in TANGO for the demo EVM network)

 7. Lastly, run the balances function